DanOlivier/Cpp-Tests/07-Stacks-and-Queues/Fish.md

   A[3] = 1    B[3] = 0
   A[4] = 5    B[4] = 0
 ```
-Initially all the fish are alive and all except fish number 1 are moving upstream.
+1. Initially all the fish are alive and all except fish number 1 are moving upstream.
-Fish number 1 meets fish number 2 and eats it, then it meets fish number 3 and eats it too.
+2. Fish number 1 meets fish number 2 and eats it, then it meets fish number 3 and eats it too.
-Finally, it meets fish number 4 and is eaten by it.
+3. Finally, it meets fish number 4 and is eaten by it.
-The remaining two fish, number 0 and 4, never meet and therefore stay alive.
+4. The remaining two fish, number 0 and 4, never meet and therefore stay alive.

 Write a function:
 ```
 int solution(vector<int> &A, vector<int> &B);
 ```
 that, given two non-empty zero-indexed arrays A and B consisting of N integers,
-returns the number of fish that will stay alive.
+<br>returns the number of fish that will stay alive.

 For example, given the arrays shown above, the function should return 2, as explained above.